Share:

 Changes to the Family Law Act 1975 from May 2024 regarding children

-The Family Law Act 1975 (Cth) (“Family Law Act”) will be amended in various significant ways regarding disputes about children, and the changes pursuant to the Family Law Amendment Act 2023 (Cth) (“the Amendment Act”) will come into effect on 6 May 2024.
+The Family Law Act 1975 (Cth) (“Family Law Act”) will be amended in various significant ways regarding disputes about children and parenting matters, and the changes pursuant to the Family Law Amendment Act 2023 (Cth) (“the Amendment Act”) will come into effect on 6 May 2024.

 The changes will substantially simplify the law regarding disputes about children.